Man Jailed for Spraying Bleach in Kebab Shop Brawl

-Andrew Maloney was given a 16-month sentence at Canterbury Crown Court on Thursday 19 May 2022 after admitting possession of an offensive weapon, affray and criminal damage at a previous hearing.
+Andrew Maloney, 53, was slapped with a 16-month jail sentence at Canterbury Crown Court on Thursday, May 19, after admitting possession of an offensive weapon, affray, and criminal damage.

-After they removed him from the business, Maloney sprayed a corrosive substance towards the group, causing one man pain to his face and eyes.
+After being kicked out, Maloney didn’t stop there — he sprayed a corrosive substance directly at the group inside, leaving one man in pain with injuries to his face and eyes.

-PC Sophia Lateu, Kent Police’s investigating officer, said: ‘Use of corrosive substances to injure or threaten others is totally unacceptable and this case shows we will take action against those who do so.
+“Use of corrosive substances to injure or threaten others is totally unacceptable and this case shows we will take action against those who do so,” said PC Sophia Lateu, Kent Police’s investigating officer.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.